liberborn/extapp/README.md

 It is much more easy to integrate one simple jar file into deployment environments than install and manage huge tools.

-Use app build and sources at the same time.
-Ignoring set output file will backup source file and use it for app build.
-It is very useful to use the app build and sources at the same time on website.
-This way may help to not fail the production builds and the website will still working with references to source files.
+**Usage of app build and sources at the same time**.
+This way may help to not fail the production builds.
+The website can work with build file and know paths to source files.
+That is why the app can load source files when needed if they don't exist  or were misplaced in the build file.

-Extapp may be easily integrated in both ant and gradle deployment scripts.
+Extapp may be easily integrated in both **ant** and **gradle** deployment scripts.

 # Extapp examples